vimeo/dials/README.md

 ## What is Dials

 Dials is a configuration package for Go applications.
-It supports several different formats including:
+It supports several different configuration sources including:
  * reading from JSON, YAML, and TOML config files
  * getting values from environment variables
  * parsing command line flags (for both Go's flag package and pflag package)